lunaticenslaved/obsidian/knowledge base/JavaScript/02_Scope_and_Closures/01_What_is_Scope.md

+### Compiler Theory

 In JS proccessing/compiling occurs in a separate phase before execution begins.
+It is not compiled in advance nor compiler result is portable among various distributed systems.

 In JS functions are first-class values: they can be assigned and passed around just like numbers and strings.
 But function also have their own scope no matter where in the program the function is eventually running.
 This scope is called **closure**.